(Any views expressed on my website are mine and do not reflect the the views of my employer(s).)

 University of Iowa Department of Physics and Astronomy

 (February 2009, February 2010)

-While at Yale, I went above and beyond my required teaching load of four classes, teaching seven classes in my five years at Yale.
-My teaching load included weekly discussion sections, grading homework and exams, and/or leading astronomical labs at Yale's Leitner Family Observatory and Planetarium.
+While at Yale, I went above and beyond my required teaching load of four classes, instead teaching seven classes in my five years at Yale.
+My teaching experience included weekly discussion sections, grading homework and exams, and/or leading astronomical labs at Yale's Leitner Family Observatory and Planetarium.